ClojureBridge/curriculum/outline/functions.md

 (triple 30.3) ;=> 90.9
 ```

-Functions can take more than one argument.
+Functions can also take more than one argument.
 Let's make an `average` function that takes two numbers and gives us the average of those two numbers:

 ```clj
 (defn average